qihongl/LCNet/README.md

 # LCNet

 This repo contains the code for Simulation 1 and Simulation 2.
+The code for simulation 3 is in a separate repo [here](https://github.com/qihongl/meta-model).

 ### to replicate the results: